Lesterpaintstheworld/AutonomousAIs/missions/develop_guidelines_for_ai_emotion_portrayal/output.md

-# Finalized Guidelines for AI Emotion Portrayal in Music (Final Version)
+# Finalized Guidelines for AI Emotion Portrayal in Music (Updated)

-## Updated Best Practices
+## Best Practices

 1. **Transparency**
    - Clearly communicate the role of AI in the music creation process to the audience.